-Sustainable living and sustainability is a favorite topic that is discussed everywhere.
-Everyone on social media wants to chip in a post or two, every politician worth his salt touches on this topic even if it is to attract attention to their campaign.
+Sustainable living and sustainability is a favorite topic of a lot of people these days.
+Everyone on social media wants to chip in a post or two, every politician worth his salt touches on this topic even if it is just to attract attention to their campaign.

 But how many of these influential people come up with feasible and practical ways to practice sustainability?
 The numbers are actually dismal.
 It is so easy to talk and tell others to become conscious about what they are consuming and be mindful of their carbon footprint.
 But sustainable living becomes an idealistic and fanciful topic without solutions.

 In this post, we bring you our top easy and practical ways you can practice sustainable living.

 You will agree with us when we say that we were all random buyers a few decades ago.
 All of us were driven by the need to fill our homes and lives with the latest inventions and collections.
 This was intensified due to the fact that the world witnessed unprecedented growth in technology and other industries in the last couple of decades.

 This has resulted in the fact that we have our homes filled to the brim with plastic materials.
 Other items that were meant as one use are also a massive part of our possessions.
 Now, you don’t have to throw all these items in the trash as that would defeat the very meaning of sustainability.

 However, we can start by purchasing items that are made of materials that are not plastic.
 Avoid all sorts of packaged food items and choose to make bulk purchases.
 Whenever you have to buy new things, choose those that are made of metal or glass.

 2. Sort your trash

 Literally.
 An average household produces 1000 lbs of trash in a year.
 It is astounding even to imagine the combined household trash we produce globally.
 Sustainable living is not only about going out and planting trees.
 You can start right at home.